-- Project calmness: move and speak slowly, quietly and confidently. - Be an empathetic listener: encourage the person to talk and listen patiently. - Focus your attention on the other person to let them know you are interested in what they have to say. - Maintain a relaxed yet attentive posture and position yourself at a right angle rather than directly in front of the other person. - Acknowledge the person's feelings.
-Indicate that you can see he or she is upset. - Ask for small, specific favors such as asking the person to move to a quieter area. - Establish ground rules if unreasonable behavior persists.
-Calmly describe the consequences of any violent behavior. - Use delaying tactics which will give the person time to calm down.
-For example, offer a drink of water (in a disposable cup).

-- Be reassuring and point out choices.
+- Project calmness: Move and speak slowly, quietly, and confidently. - Be an empathetic listener: Encourage the person to talk and listen patiently. - Focus your attention on the other person to let them know you are interested in what they have to say. - Maintain a relaxed yet attentive posture and position yourself at a right angle rather than directly in front of the other person. - Acknowledge the person's feelings.
+Indicate that you can see they are upset. - Request small, specific favors such as asking the person to move to a quieter area. - Establish ground rules if unreasonable behavior persists.
+Calmly describe the consequences of any violent behavior. - Use delaying tactics that will give the person time to calm down.
+For example, offer a drink of water (in a disposable cup). - Be reassuring and point out choices.
 Break big problems into smaller, more manageable problems. - Accept criticism in a positive way.
-When a complaint might be true, use statements like, "You're probably right" or, "It was my fault."
-If the criticism seems unwarranted, ask clarifying questions. - Ask for his recommendations.
-Repeat back to him what you feel he is requesting of you. - Arrange yourself so that a visitor cannot block your access to an exit between you and the person.
+When a complaint might be true, use statements like, "You're probably right," or "It was my fault."
+If the criticism seems unwarranted, ask clarifying questions.

+- Ask for their recommendations.
+Repeat back to them what you feel they are requesting of you. - Arrange yourself so that a visitor cannot block your access to an exit between you and the person.